LiliaFramework/Lilia/documentation/docs/modules/code_utilities/meta.md

 **Purpose**

-Returns the distance between the player and an entity.
+Returns the distance from the player to the given entity.

 | Name    | Type   | Description |